slerman12/Help-me/2-Opposing-views.md

 ### Hospitalization

-> TLDR: I describe Mobi, a 16 year old who they kept hostage and made take benzos for probably longer than I did, Hudson who they electroshocked, Jeremiah a kind guy who was never even the slightest violent who the university-hospital police officers tackled and pinned down violently on a driveway, and Lily (not real name), a 24 year old who had sex with a 50-something janitor in the university psychiatric ward.
+> My friend Lily (not her real name), who was a 24-year-old inpatient, had sex with the 50-something janitor of the psychiatric ward, in the psychiatric ward, while drugged by the university with benzos.
+Hudson, they electroshocked.
+Jeremiah, who's always been kind and never even the slightest dangerous, was pinned down violently and tackled on a driveway by the university-hospital police officers.
+Mobi, was a 16-year-old drug addict who they kept hostage and made take benzos for probably longer than me.

 Describing these events is really hard.
 I'm gonna try to do it in story form (at least for interpretability).
 I really want to do justice to the injustice, but in story form, it might not.
 The only way I can think to frame these events is around the context of someone I met in the hospital, Lily.
 She made the month there tolerable and enjoyable.
 Without her, like on other hospitalizations, like one where I was kept in the geriatric unit for elderly patients, the hospital environment and coercions would've been traumatic.
 And they were, before and after, for different reasons.